Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 The employer shall promptly inform the bureau or the commission, as well as the claimant's representative, as to the time and place of the examination, and the questions and information provided to the doctor.
 A copy of the examination report shall be submitted to the bureau or commission and to the claimant's representative upon the employer's receipt of the report from the doctor.

 Emergency treatment does not constitute an examination by the employer for the purposes of this rule.
 Treatment by a company doctor as the treating physician constitutes an examination for the purposes of this rule.
-The procedure set forth in paragraph (C)(5)(a) of this rule shall be applicable to claims where the date of injury or the date of disability in occupational disease claims occur on or after August 22, 1986.
+The procedure set forth in paragraph (C)(5)(a) of this rule applies to claims where the date of injury or the date of disability in occupational disease claims occur on or after August 22, 1986.

-(b) If after one medical examination of the claimant under paragraph (C)(5)(a) of this rule, an employer asserts that a medical examination of the claimant by a doctor of the employer's choice is essential in the defense of the claim by the employer, a written request may be filed with the bureau for that purpose.
+(b) If, after one medical examination of the claimant under paragraph (C)(5)(a) of this rule, an employer asserts that a medical examination of the claimant by a doctor of the employer's choice is essential in the defense of the claim by the employer, a written request may be filed with the bureau for that purpose.
 In such request the employer shall state the date of the last examination of the claimant by a doctor of employer's choice on the question pending.
 If there was no such prior examination, the request must so indicate.

-(d) If the question sought to be clarified by the requested examination is within the bureau's jurisdiction (for example: temporary total disability in otherwise undisputed claim, allowance of additional condition), the bureau shall immediately act upon the request.
+(d) If the question sought to be clarified by the requested examination is within the bureau's jurisdiction (for example: temporary total disability in otherwise undisputed claim, allowance of additional condition), the bureau will immediately act upon the request.

 (e) All reasonable expenses incurred by the claimant in submitting to such examination, including any travel expense that the claimant may properly incur, shall be paid by the employer immediately upon receipt of the billing.
 Payment for traveling expenses shall not require an order of the bureau or commission, unless there is a dispute.
 The employer shall provide the claimant with a proper form to be completed by the claimant for reimbursement for traveling expenses.
 In addition, if the claimant sustains lost wages as a result of such examination, the employer shall reimburse the claimant for such lost wages within three weeks from the date of examination.
 Expenses incurred by the claimant and wages lost by reason of attending such examination are not to be paid in the claim.